Egg (magazine)

 Egg was a style magazine for gyaru fashion, distributed in Japan.
 It featured photos of ganguro girls and synopses of their tastes and popular trends.
 The magazine also usually had photos of the newest fashions, where to buy them, latest hairstyles, cell phones, and make up tips.
 It also had candid photos of ganguro girls on the streets of Japan, similar to Fruits magazine.
 Egg had its own models which starred in every magazine.
 Due to the decline of Gyaru popularity, the magazine shut down with the last issue on 31 May 2014.

 Egg made its return as an online magazine in March 2018.
+Since then, 10 physical issues have been published.

 Special editions

 Along with the main monthly issues, Egg also released special magazine issues.
 One was a seasonal beauty magazine called "egg's Beauty" which used to be released each year, but later was typically released twice a year in spring and autumn & winter editions.
 Other special releases included "Manba" which was an issue published in 2004 when Manba was still a big boom in Japan, "Romi & Kana 120%" which was released in 2010 and was dedicated to popular and longstanding Egg models Hiromi Hosoi (referred to as Romihi in the magazine) and Kanako Kawabata's trip to Guam, and the most recent "Flowers" which was released in March 2011, and is described as "Girl's history of egg" which recapitulates ten years of the magazine.